The-Marcy-Lab-School/CLI-Task-Manager/README.md

 **Investigation Questions:**

 * How is the code formatted and indented?
 What patterns do you notice in spacing and organization?
+* Find the variables, functions, parameters, and object property names in the application (search for `const` and `let` keywords).
+Do they clearly describe the content they hold / the functionality they perform?
+What patterns do you see in naming?
 * How are imports, exports, functions and code blocks organized?
 Is there a logical and consistent flow that makes the code easy to follow?
 * Do comments improve the readability of the codebase without explaining things that are obvious?